 - Secure a loan

 Spending money on a personal life insurance policy when you own a business comes with several benefits because the proceeds can be used on anything.
+In addition to life insurance, disability insurance is crucial for protecting your income and ensuring you can work if you cannot due to illness or injury.
 According to the National Association of Insurance Commissioners, the average death benefit for a business owner is $500,000.

 Your family may need the death benefits to: